ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

            if my_bool == True:
                return result

-Knowing that empty sequences are evaluated to ``False``, don't compare the length of these objects but rather consider how they would evaluate by using ``bool(<object>)``.
+Because empty sequences are evaluated to ``False``, don't compare the length of these objects but rather consider how they would evaluate by using ``bool(<object>)``.